 You Can’t Do Everything.
 Here’s How to Decide What to STOP Doing Now

-engage2learn founder and CEO, Shannon K. Buerk, writes in her White Paper, Strategic Vision Methodology, “Engaging in the technique of strategic abandonment provides the structure for ongoing updates and creates the space for change, iteration, and implementation.”
-We follow through with this practice within our own company, and when we collaborate with school districts to develop their Learning Innovation Framework.
+We follow through with this practice both within our own company and when we collaborate with our partners in developing a strategic plan and learning innovation framework.
 We are constantly asking these questions: What is working well?
 What changes do we need to make to keep up with the current system?
-What isn’t working that we need to abandon?
+What isn’t working that we can abandon and take off of everyone’s plates?

-The Stop, Start, Continue method challenges us to think about what isn’t effective, what needs to be started, and what should be continued by collecting and analyzing feedback.
+The stop-start-continue method challenges us to think about what isn’t effective, what needs to be started, and what should be continued by collecting and analyzing feedback.

 Step 1: Solicit Feedback